top of page

 Just because it was hard to stop.

-The Llamas came from Mary and Rick Adams (Wild Oaks Llamas), Hinterland’s final sale, East Fork’s last sale, Justin Timm, Tor Sorenson( Southwest Llama Company), Sijama Llamas, Wayne Rankin, Dolly Peters and the Cascade sales.
+The first Llamas came from Wild Oaks Llamas, Hinterland’s final sale, East Fork’s last sale, Justin Timm, Southwest Llama Company, Sijama Llamas and Wayne Rankin.

 We love the tall and stretchy llamas with refined, beautiful faces.
 If they are colorful and silky, it’s even better!